Last updated January 2017 — contributions by Rajib Mukherjee

 4. Canon EOS M5

 Canon has only cautiously entered the mirrorless market, perhaps not wanting to cannibalise their existing DSLR products.
 Their M-series hasn’t generally gotten amazing reviews so far, though the latest M5 is the first one to get some buzz.
 (I haven’t tried it yet, but thought I should include it here for completion’s sake.)

-Didn’t quite make the mirrorless list: the full-frame Sony A7 may be a favorite among professionals, but with price tags running into the multiple thousands for the latest models, and bigger lenses to pair with the bigger sensor, it’s not an obvious option for most people.
+Didn’t quite make the mirrorless list: the full-frame Sony A7 may be a favorite among professionals, but with price tags running into the multiple thousands for the latest models, and bigger lenses to pair with the bigger sensor, it may not be an obvious option for most people.

 Budget SLR options

 So far this list has been hugely focused on portability, with most attention given to mirrorless cameras which are smaller and lighter.
 But… they can also be quite a bit pricier.
 If you’re more of an entry-level photographer on a budget, maybe you just want an SLR with a kit lens.

 This post contains various affiliate links.
 You can read more about this here.